Success! TRAVEL24 has been applied to your cart.

 Malassezia is a bit like the house guest who has overstayed their welcome.
 Although tolerable at first, malassezia can quickly become problematic.

 Seborrheic dermatitis occurs when there is an overgrowth of malassezia on your skin.
-This overgrowth of malassezia can be difficult to treat as the fungus creates a biofilm protecting it from treatments, and it feeds on the oils in your hair follicles and hair care products.
+This overgrowth of malassezia can be difficult to manage as the fungus creates a biofilm protecting it from antifungal agents, and it feeds on the oils in your hair follicles and hair care products.

 Unfortunately, malassezia has become very good at protecting itself from outside threats.
 The biofilm is essentially a biological shield that secures malassezia in place and protects it from any threats it may face.
 This biofilm makes a lot of antifungal products ineffective, as they simply cannot penetrate this biofilm.